 They end the series living together happily.

-No folder for Yukimi/Yoite?!
-Those too had at least as many touching scenes together as Yoite and Miharu.
+Yukimi and Yoite.
+Those two had at least as many touching scenes together as Yoite and Miharu.